Boiler-Quant-Finance-Group/CAT/README.md

 To get started with CAT, clone the repository and set up a Python environment with the necessary dependencies.
 For detailed instructions, refer to our setup guide in the repository.

-## Stay Updated

-For updates and discussions, join our community on [platform name].
-Stay connected with fellow researchers and developers, share ideas, and collaborate on exciting new features.

----

-We're excited to see your contributions and to collaborate on advancing the field of cryptocurrency arbitrage trading.
-Happy coding!

 ---

 *This README is a living document and may be updated as the project evolves.*